 The missile system is primarily designed for integration with fixed-wing aircraft platforms to engage land and naval targets.
 It can be deployed to conduct anti surface warfare (ASuW) and naval fire support (NFS) missions in open sea, over land and littoral environments.

 The Norwegian Defence Logistics Organization (NDLO) and Kongsberg signed a NOK1.1bn ($178.7m) contract for the third phase development and integration of the JSM with the F-35 Lightning II Joint Strike Fighter (JSF) aircraft in July 2014.

-The complete JSM product is expected to be realised in 2017, whereas the integration of JSM on the F-35 fighter aircraft is expected to be concluded during 2022 - 2024.
+The development of the JSM was completed in mid-2018 after a series of successful validation tests, whereas the integration of JSM on the F-35 fighter aircraft is expected to be concluded during 2022-2024.
 The full-scale production of the JSM is expected to generate more than 450 jobs.

 Joint Strike Missile development

-The JSM weapon system is being developed by Kongsberg based on the proven Naval Strike Missile (NSM).
+The JSM weapon system was developed by Kongsberg based on the proven Naval Strike Missile (NSM).
 The NSM is currently under series production for the Royal Norwegian Navy (RNoN) and the Polish Navy.

 Development work on the JSM began in 2008 Followed by Kongsberg and NDLO signing a NOK166m ($25.11m) first phase development contract for the JSM in April 2009.
 NDLO awarded a NOK535m ($98.36m) contract for the second phase development of the missile in April 2011.